Program Details

 • facilitate interview meetings by providing feedback

-Once students are in their placement settings, they will obtain support from the agency on-site supervisor as well as support from a college faculty field liaison.
+While in your placement setting, you will obtain support from the agency on-site supervisor as well as support from a college faculty field liaison.

 Career & Postgraduate Study Opportunities